ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 ### Implementing connection handling and message propagation

-We can now adjust our server's program to keep track of our Connection objects, and send messages to all connected clients, prefixed with the correct user name.
+We can now adjust our server's program to keep track of our Connection objects, and send messages to all connected clients, prefixed with the correct username.
 Adjust the implementation of the `routing` block in `server/src/main/kotlin/com/jetbrains/handson/chat/server/Application.kt` to the following code:

 ```kotlin
 routing {